Togashi Masachika

 Togashi Masachika (富樫政親, died 1488) was a general and daimyo in Japan during the Muromachi period.
 A member of the Togashi family, he ruled Kaga Province as shugo.
-When the Ōnin War broke out, Masachika sided with the Hosokawa clan, while his brother Kochiyo sided with Yamana clan.
-With the aid of Asakura clan and the Ikkō-ikki, Masachika defeated his brother and was restored to power.
+When the Ōnin War broke out, Masachika sided with the Hosokawa clan, while his brother Kochiyo sided with the Yamana clan.
+With the support of the Asakura clan and the Ikkō-ikki, Masachika defeated his brother and was restored to power.
 However, the Ikkō-ikki fell into dispute with Masachika, rising up in two failed revolts in 1474 and 1475.
-In late 1487, when Masachika left on a campaign to aid the shogun Ashikaga Yoshihisa, the Ikkō-ikki launched a massive revolt.
+In late 1487, while Masachika was away on a campaign to support Shogun Ashikaga Yoshihisa, the Ikkō-ikki launched a massive revolt.
 Masachika returned to quell the rebellion, but was overwhelmed and cut off from any aid from the neighboring provinces.
 Besieged in his burning castle, he committed seppuku in 1488.

 Campaigns in the Ōnin War

 Togashi civil war

 In 1467, a civil war between Hosokawa Katsumoto and Yamana Sōzen escalated into a nationwide conflict known as Ōnin War.
 Since 1445, Togashi Masachika had contended with resistance from the warriors of Kaga, and low-level rural violence was probably frequent in the province.
 With the outbreak of the Ōnin War, the unrest in Kaga escalated into a civil war among the Togashi clan between Masachika and his younger brother Kochiyo over the position of shugo.
 Masachika sided with Hosokawa and Kochiyo with Yamana.
 Masachika was driven out of Kaga by Kochiyo in 1473.
 Masachika requested aid from Asakura Toshikaga, the lord of Echizen and ally of Hosokawa, as well as from the priests of Yoshizaki, who followed Rennyo, the leader of the Hongan-ji school of Jōdo Shinshū Buddhism.
 Masachika's brother Kochiyo patronized the Takada school of Jōdo Shinshū, a fierce rival to the Hongan-ji for control of the Shinshū sect, and persecuted followers of the Hongan-ji.
 Masachika also promised the ikki that if restored to power, he would alleviate their poverty.
 Toshikaga pledged his support, as did the Yoshizaki priests, and so with Toshikaga providing military aid and the Ikkō-ikki rioting throughout Kaga, Masachika quickly overthrew his brother.